billscofield/HuaWei/Linux/Shell/cat.md

 cat <<EOF >file

 ```
 "EOF" is known as a "Here Tag".
 Basically <<Here tells the shell that you are going to enter a multiline string until the "tag" Here.
-You can name this tag as you want, it iss often EOF or STOP.
+You can name this tag as you want, it is often EOF or STOP.

 Some rules about the Here tags: